 There is no employment agreement between Mr. Adelman and the Company.
 The vesting terms of Mr. Adelman's RSUs are governed by the agreements under which each RSU was granted; and pursuant to such RSU agreements, certain RSUs granted to Mr. Adelman will vest in the event of a change in control.
-Assuming a change in control had occurred on December 30, 2018, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$1,237,500 (for purposes of calculation, the value of the 2018 award was valued at the targeted performance amount).
+Assuming a change in control had occurred on December 29, 2019, this provision would have resulted in accelerated vesting of unvested equity awards valued at \$2,132,400 (for purposes of calculation, the value of the 2018 and 2019 awards were valued at the targeted performance amount).